 It is best to buy one with a lengthy warranty as these machines can be quite expensive ranging from $500 to over $1500.
 You should also buy a generator which is capable of producing even amounts of steam quickly, efficiently as well quietly.

-This generator is capable of producing steam in a very fast 3-4 minutes time frame!
-You can use this generator if your steam shower is within 191-340 cubic feet (for Acrylic), 126-225 cubic feet (for Ceramic tile) and 96-165 cubic feet (for Glass tile) in size.
-It is a 7 KW steam generator and will cost you around $1,151.51.
+This generator is capable of producing steam in a very fast one minute time frame!
+It is a 5 KW steam generator and will cost you around $1,500.

 Best of all it is certified from UL and CE operation certified.

 This generator is designed for baths that measure up to 65 adjusted cubic feet and will cost you about $1,425.